heidekrueger/bnelearn/docs/usage/installation.rst

 Installation
 ============

-Install Python (tested on 3.8) and pip, we recommend using a separate environment using conda or virtualenv.
-If you have a CUDA-enabled GPU, follow the pytorch (tested on 1.8.1) installation instructions for your system at https://pytorch.org/get-started/locally/ (for a CPU-only installation, you can skip directly to the next step.)
+Install Python (tested on 3.9) and pip, we recommend using a separate environment using conda or virtualenv.
+If you have a CUDA-enabled GPU, follow the pytorch (tested on pytorch 1.10.1) installation instructions for your system at https://pytorch.org/get-started/locally/ (for a CPU-only installation, you can skip directly to the next step.)
 Install the remaining dependencies via pip install -r requirements.txt.
 Run the included tests via pytest.
 If installation was successfull, all tests should pass on GPU-systems.
 (On cpu-only systems, some tests will be skipped.)

 1. (Recommended but optional) Install the requirements via ``pip install -r requirements.txt``.
 This will install `all` requirements, including GPU-enabled pytorch, external solvers required for some combinatorial auctions and development tools.
 Note that ``requirements.txt`` will pull the latest stable torch version with cuda that is available at the time of writing (July 2021).
 You may want to manually install the latest version available for your system, see https://pytorch.org/get-started/locally/ for details.
 2. Install the bnelearn package via ``pip install -e .``.